generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

   * Service task ‘Genereer document’ provides data to Smart Documents which generates and returns  the requested document.

-  * Service task 'Opslaan document in documenten api' saves the document in documenten api.
-There are multiple services task implemented to enable to set different documenttypes as meta data in the document api
+  * Service task 'Opslaan document in documenten API' saves the document in documenten API.
+There are multiple services task implemented to enable to set different documenttypes as meta data in the document API

   * Service task ‘Linken document aan de zaak' links the generated document to the case in openzaak